M1895 Colt–Browning machine gun: Postwar service

 After World War I, some Colt–Browning guns (possibly including the M1917/18 Marlin variants) saw use in the Russian Civil war.
 Its most spectacular use came during the Czech Legion's exodus from Russia, where the guns (either Colt–Browning M1914 or Marlin M1917 models) were photographed in sandbagged stations on the top of trains being used to transport the Legion as it withdrew from Soviet Russia.
 Many of these guns were also used in the Polish–Soviet War of 1920.
 At the outset of World War II, M1917 and M1918 Marlins were also sent to Britain for use by the Home Guard, but were never used in combat.

 The last documented use of the type was by the US National Guard against striking miners in the Battle of Blair Mountain, West Virginia, U.S., in 1921.
 A contemporary photo illustrates a Colt–Browning gun with one of the aforementioned finned aluminum heat-sink outfitted barrel from the Marlin-Rockwell firm, in the hands of a guardsman supporting sheriff's deputies.
 The presence of the breech-to-muzzle finned aluminum heat sink indicates the gun was most likely a Marlin-Rockwell M1917/18 machine gun purchased by the Army in 1917–18 for training and familiarization purposes, as the U.S. military never purchased the Colt M1895/1914 variant.

 Due to their previous use in the Spanish Army the machine gun was used extensively on both sides of the Spanish Civil War.
-It was notably used to great effect at the battle of Jarama by the British battalion however it often jammed and so was ill thought of by the troops.
+It was notably used to great effect at the Battle of Jarama by the British battalion however it often jammed and so was ill thought of by the troops.

 The Belgian army acquired a large number of 7mm Mauser M1895/14 versions towards the end of World War I, which were kept in storage after the conflict and allocated to certain reserve infantry regiments before the outbreak of World War II.
 The guns were widely used in action during the German invasion of Belgium between 10 May and 28 May 1940.

 Colt–Browning guns placed in storage by the US military after the First World War were purchased for the British Home Guard in the summer of 1940.
 There were mostly later "Marlin" variants, and few appear to have reached troops.

 Italy also kept M1895s in its inventory for a very long time.
-Well into the Second World War they were still being issued to second-line units, namely to MVSN branches such as DICAT (in charge of Flak guns) and MILMART (coastal artillery) for the antiaircraft defense of Italy proper as late as 1943.
+Well into the Second World War they were still being issued to second-line units, namely to MVSN branches such as DICAT (in charge of Flak guns) and MILMART (coastal artillery) for the anti-aircraft defense of Italy proper as late as 1943.